The Time Synchronization Challenge

 When joining new devices or migrating existing ones to Entra joined, one of the policies I recommend you configure is NTP.

 If you are coming from an On-Prem Domain, you are probably used to configuring GPOs that use your Domain Controller (DC) as the NTP server.
+But what happens when you move to a "DC-less" environment?

 In my use case, we found that our Entra Join computers were behind the global time, which could cause issues long term.
+Time synchronization problems can lead to:

 The solution is to configure a policy using Intune to apply on all Entra Join devices to control their NTP settings.
+This ensures consistent and accurate time synchronization across your entire cloud-joined device fleet.

 Steps to Configure NTP in Intune